retaildevcrews/helium-java/README.md

     - Replace {your keyvault name}

   - Start with built-in bash shell
-    - NOTE: When running this command for the first time maven downloads all the required artifacts on the new infra created by codespace
+    - NOTE: When running this command for the first time maven downloads all the required artifacts on the new infra created by Codespace
+    - NOTE: Running from F5 is instant, whereas running from mvn spring-boot:run can take upto 2 minutes

      ```
       # Set the KeyVault on the environment variable as
       export KEYVAULT_NAME=my_keyvault_name